Impact of COVID-19 on College Admission and Testing

 Students who choose not to submit test scores to a test-optional school should expect that the other aspects of their application will be weighted more heavily.
 This practice is not a change due to COVID-19, and for some students it might instead be an opportunity to showcase other interests.
 When considering a test-optional school, the germane question is whether test scores are in line with or enhance grades and academic background.
 This question was equally true before the COVID-19 crisis.
 Those students with very strong grades and academics but who struggle with standardized tests can choose not to submit those scores to test-optional schools.
 For students who do well on standardized tests, a high score on an SAT or ACT at a test-optional school can still strengthen their application.

 Colleges and universities vary in their deferral policies: some have a policy of granting a year-long deferral of admission upon request almost automatically, while others review requests individually and approve them based on a consideration of their merit.
-Some institutions are more or less accommodating about the reasons students defer as long as they do not enroll as a degree-seeking student elsewhere, while more selective institutions only grant deferrals if students can demonstrate a plan for a meaningful alternative work, travel or volunteer experience.
+Some institutions are more or less accommodating about the reasons students defer as long as they do not enroll as a degree-seeking student elsewhere, while more selective institutions only grant deferrals if students can demonstrate a plan for a meaningful alternative work, travel, or volunteer experience.
 Moreover, some colleges will only grant approval if a student has reasons related to a military service commitment or illness.

 Students also need to consider what they will be doing while deferring enrollment.
 Remember, employment might be difficult to find.
 Gap year travel options most likely will be curtailed.
 The same may be true for internships and research opportunities.
-In the coming months, many of these programs will be offered only virtually.

 Parents have expressed an interest in having their students take classes online at their state university of local community college.
 Caution: Enrolling full-time, or even part-time for a semester or a year, at a state university or local community college is not compatible with deferral policies at many institutions that bar students from enrolling as degree-seeking students at other institutions during their deferral year.
 Others may cap the number of credits a deferred student can earn elsewhere.
 For example, some institutions cap that number at six, others at eight or even twelve.
 Taking more credits than allowed by the original institution could mean having to reapply as a transfer student, which can have implications for eligibility for institutional aid.
 At this time, students and parents should discuss classes and transfer credit with the admission office at the institution where the student is planning to enroll prior to making any arrangements at local colleges and universities or gap year decisions.